padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 Fire seasonality (most frequently burnt day of the year)

-Here, the mode function would be used.
+Here, the mode (i.e., most frequuently occuring) function would be used.

 ```JavaScript